CUBRID/cubrid-manual/en/sql/transaction.rst

         When you perform an UPDATE or a DELETE operation on rows that a unique key exists, acquire next and previous key lock to protect the range that affect their task.

 *   **Schema Lock**

+    A shcema lock is acquired when executing DDL work.

     *   **Schema stability lock, SCH-S**

         This lock is acquired during compiling a query and it guarantees that the schema which is included in this query is not changed.